UoB-COMSM0166/2026-group-11/README.md

 # Introduction

-When we first brainstormed game ideas, we all coincidentally thought of two very famous and classic games: Stardew Valley and Kingdom Rush.
-After several discussions, we finally decided to combine the warm, pastoral art style of Stardew Valley with the strategic tower defense gameplay of Kingdom Rush.
-We want to mix these two feels together to bring players a unique experience.

-Players will build different types of defense towers to protect their village from attacks by various slime enemies across four maps, each representing a distinct season.
-By defeating enemies and earning gold, players can upgrade their basic defense towers; selecting the right towers to upgrade will be key to turning the tide of battle.
-Beyond what *Kingdom Rush* offers, we’ve designed a variety of unique towers.
-For example, the Frost Tower slows down enemies, and the Cannon Tower focuses attacks on the densest clusters of enemies.
-Additionally, the final boss in the last level has several unique skills.
+Sunnyvale Gate is a browser-based tower defence game developed with p5.js.
+The idea came from two games that several members of our group liked: Stardew Valley and Kingdom Rush.
+We wanted to borrow the warm seasonal style of Stardew Valley, but combine it with the clearer goals and strategy of a tower defence game.

+In the game, the player protects a village from waves of slime enemies across four seasonal maps: spring, summer, autumn and winter.
+The player earns gold by defeating enemies, then uses it to build or upgrade towers.
+Different enemies have different health, speed and resistance values, so the player needs to think about which tower to build and when to upgrade it.

+Our main twist is that the game uses a cosy farming-game atmosphere but adds more specialised tower behaviours.
+For example, the Frost Tower is designed to slow enemies that have not already been slowed, while the Cannon Tower attacks areas where enemies are most concentrated.
+The final level also includes a boss with special behaviours, including splitting, reviving and attacking the player’s most valuable tower.
+These features became the main technical challenges during implementation.

 ## Defensive Towers
 | Tower Type | Image | Description |